softwaresaved/common-form-questions/core-questions.md

 #### Type:
 Paragraph Text

+### Question:
-### What software do you use most often in your work?
+What software do you use most often in your work?

 #### Hint:
 Please separate different software products with a comma.
 If one is a web browser, please indicate the sites/applications/services you use.